Castle Rock (Stephen King): Gary Pervier

 Gary Pervier is the closest neighbor to Joe Camber, and a local WWII veteran and alcoholic, who appears in Cujo.
 During WWII, Gary charged a German machine gun nest before retreating his squadron to safety.
 Gary wins a DSC award afterwards for this event.
 In the summer of 1980, Gary is living just outside of Castle Rock in a dilapidated house.
 Gary's best friend is his neighbor, Joe Camber.
 After Joe's wife Charity wins a large sum of lottery money, Joe convinces Gary to go on a trip with him down to Boston while Charity and Joe's son Brett are visiting Charity's sister in Connecticut.
 On the morning they are supposed to leave for Boston, Joe's rabid Saint Bernard Cujo attacks Gary while he is going through a hangover in his yard.
-Cujo bites Gary on the shoulder before kicking Cujo away.
+Cujo bites Gary on the shoulder before he can kick the dog away.
 Gary runs into his house to get his shotgun, but Cujo breaks through the screen door and charges at Gary, ripping his throat out.

 Gary was portrayed by Mills Watson in Cujo (film).

 Kevin Delevan

 Kevin Delevan is a local teenager who appears in "The Sun Dog".
 On his 15th birthday, Kevin receives a Sun 660 Polaroid camera as a gift.
 The camera quickly proves to be supernatural in nature, as it only produces photographs of a malevolent dog in front of a white picket fence, that becomes closer to the photograph and increasingly monstrous as more photos are taken with the camera.
 For lack of a better option, Kevin takes the camera to Pop Merrill, and both quickly conclude that the camera is haunted.
 Kevin's father John learns about this, as well, and the two decide to destroy the camera; however, Pop swaps the camera with another Sun 660.
-Kevin experiences psychic dreams where he enters “Polaroidville”, an odd dimension that exists within photographs; Kevin comes to the conclusion that the dog is a predator from Polaroidsville that sees the real world as a new hunting ground, and that he is receiving the messages from Polaroidsville's "dogcatcher", who, through cryptic clues, reveals to Kevin that the only way to stop the dog is to take another photo of it and that Pop kept the camera.
+Kevin experiences psychic dreams where he enters "Polaroidville", an odd dimension that exists within photographs; Kevin comes to the conclusion that the dog is a predator from Polaroidsville that sees the real world as a new hunting ground, and that he is receiving the messages from Polaroidsville's "dogcatcher", who, through cryptic clues, reveals to Kevin that the only way to stop the dog is to take another photo of it and that Pop kept the camera.
 John and Kevin go to stop Pop from freeing the dog, but are too late; the dog breaks loose and kills Merrill, but Kevin is able to trap it within another Sun 660.
 A year later, on his 16th birthday, Kevin is given a computer as a gift.
 When he turns it on, he receives a message from the dog, which reveals that the dog is loose again and is eager to get revenge against Kevin.